docker/docs/docker-for-mac/edge-release-notes.md

 ### New

-**Docker Desktop Dashboard:** The new Docker Desktop **Dashboard** provides a user-friendly interface which enables you to interact with containers and applications, and manage the lifecycle of your applications directly from your machine.
+**Docker Desktop Dashboard:** The new Docker Desktop **Dashboard** provides a user-friendly interface which enables you to interact with containers and applications, and manage the lifecycle of your applications directly from the UI.
 In addition, it allows you to access the logs, view container details, and monitor resource utilization to explore the container behavior.

 To access the new Dashboard UI, select the Docker menu from the Mac menu bar and then click **Dashboard**.